 There aren’t clear physical signs when they fail, but you will experience a considerable drop in reading/writing and data processing operations.

-You can use a third-party app to monitor disc health for both HDDs and SSDs.
-They can be found online and provide you with a percentage value for the current health of your disc.
+You can use a third-party app to monitor disc health for HDDs and SSDs.
+They can be found online and provide a percentage value for the current health of your disc.

 6. Get professional help